cesarsroy/PORT-API-React-Demo/README.md

 ## Technology Used

-- The project uses some react open source packages and axios for the https requests.
+- The project uses some react open source packages and `axios` for the https requests.
 - react-query is used to wrap the axios requests and offer server state management (caching and error handling)

+## Client Secrets

+- PORT API uses Oauth2 for authentication which requires to create a Bearer token with a clientId and a clientSecret.
+- The application will force the user to copy these in a form inside the app.
+Once they generate the token once; the id and secret gets stored in the local storage of the web browser used for ease of use.

 ## Manual Deployment